NetherOps Doctrine Spine Sovereignty Motion Agents Lexicon

 ICP Economic Clustering

 Build the logic.
-You may use BI tooling, but clustering criteria must be proprietary.
-Your Revenue Density Score is your capital allocation engine.
-If a vendor defines segmentation heuristics, you lose differentiation.
+BI tooling is acceptable, but clustering criteria must be proprietary.
+The Revenue Density Score is the capital allocation engine.
+If a vendor defines segmentation heuristics, differentiation erodes.
 Tooling can be external.
 Clustering logic cannot.

 Sovereignty Rules